iulianichita/FlappyFish-UnityGame/README.md

 **2D Game Design** – simple and clean visuals

 ### 🕹️ How to Play
-Click or press Space to make the fish flap
+- Click or press Space to make the fish flap

-Avoid the obstacles
+- Avoid the obstacles

-The game ends when you hit something
+- The game ends when you hit something

-Try to beat your high score!
+- Try to beat your high score!

 ### 📦 Features
-Simple and intuitive gameplay

-Colorful, friendly design

-Real-time score system

-Quick restart for replayability
+Simple and intuitive gameplay, colorful, friendly design, real-time score system, quick restart for replayability

 ### 📸 Screenshots